Substance dependence: Demographics

 Internationally, the U.S. and Eastern Europe contain the countries with the highest substance abuse disorder occurrence (5-6%).
 Africa, Asia, and the Middle East contain countries with the lowest worldwide occurrence (1-2%).
 Across the globe, those that tended to have a higher prevalence of substance dependence were in their twenties, unemployed, and men.
 The National Survey on Drug Use and Health (NSDUH) reports on substance dependence/abuse rates in various population demographics across the U.S. When surveying populations based on race and ethnicity in those ages 12 and older, it was observed that American Indian/Alaskan Natives were among the highest rates and Asians were among the lowest rates in comparison to other racial/ethnic groups.

 When surveying populations based on gender in those ages 12 and older, it was observed that males had a higher substance dependence rate than females.
-However, the difference in the rates are not apparent until after age 17.Drug and Alcohol Dependence reports that older adults abuse drugs including alcohol at a rate of 15-20%.
-It's estimated that 52 million Americans beyond 12 years old have abused a substance.
+However, the difference in the rates are not apparent until after age 17.

 Alcohol dependence or abuse rates were shown to have no correspondence with any person's education level when populations were surveyed in varying degrees of education from ages 26 and older.
 However, when it came to illicit drug use there was a correlation, in which those that graduated from college had the lowest rates.
 Furthermore, dependence rates were greater in unemployed populations ages 18 and older and in metropolitan-residing populations ages 12 and older.

 The National Opinion Research Center at the University of Chicago reported an analysis on disparities within admissions for substance abuse treatment in the Appalachian region, which comprises 13 states and 410 counties in the Eastern part of the U.S. While their findings for most demographic categories were similar to the national findings by NSDUH, they had different results for racial/ethnic groups which varied by sub-regions.
 Overall, Whites were the demographic with the largest admission rate (83%), while Alaskan Native, American Indian, Pacific Islander, and Asian populations had the lowest admissions (1.8%).